More Like This

 It’s not a stretch to say that no NYC bar is more responsible for the (OK, relative) popularity of amari -- those bitter, herbaceous Italian liqueurs -- on the drinking scene today.
 This 6th St establishment puts traditional classic-cocktail spirits in second place and shines the spotlight on those until-now-obscure elixirs like Fernet Branca, Cynar, and Meletti, an antidote if you’re suffering from Tom-Collins, Old-Fashioned, or classic-daiquiri burnout.
 Seating here isn’t exactly plentiful, so come early if you want to post up, and get the 8 Amaro Sazerac, a "House Favorite," which mimics the original beautifully while ditching the rye whiskey altogether.

 While Grand Army's drinks maestro Damon Boelte made a name for himself crafting riffs on classics at Prime Meats, his cocktail-and-oyster spot is where his creativity really shines.
 Boelte takes a seasonal approach to his menus, constructing them around specific themes.
-Currently, it’s “in celebration of hot nights of debauchery,” which means mostly easy-drinking tipples with island-inflected flavors like coconut and curaçao (the Under the Sea) and black rum and toasted orgeat (the Carnivale).
+Most recently, it was cocktails "inspired by our favorite Gilmore Girls episodes."
 The space itself is a welcome break from the cramped spots you find lining Smith and Court Sts; it’s wide open, with a wood bar front and center, just begging you to have a drink and a dozen briny bivalves.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.